 3.3.
-English Language Requirement

-Applicants to the PGD programme must demonstrate proficiency in the English language.
-This can be done by submitting official test scores for (at least) one of the following tests: Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS).
+English Language Requirement Applicants to the PGD programme must demonstrate proficiency in the English language.
+This can be done by submitting official test scores for (at least) one of the following tests: Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS) or the Emirates Standardized Test (EmSAT).
 The IELTS exam should be the academic version.
-A score of 550 on the paper-based TOEFL, 79-80 on the internet-based TOEFL, or 6.5 on the IELTS is required.
+A score of 550 on the paper-based TOEFL, 79-80 on the internet-based TOEFL, or 6.5 on the IELTS is required, or 1550 score ion the EmSAT.